rust-lang/rust-forge/src/wg-rustc-dev-guide/index.md

 you would feel comfortable approving an involved PR touching the relevant area of the compiler.
 See the compiler [review policy](../compiler/reviews.md).

+## Where to contribute `rustc-dev-guide` changes

+If your change **only involves the documentation content of rustc-dev-guide** and **does not accompany `rust-lang/rust` code changes**, please submit your changes and PRs directly to the [rust-lang/rustc-dev-guide](https://github.com/rust-lang/rustc-dev-guide) repository.

+There are some benifits following this rule:
+- Changes to `rustc-dev-guide` repo can be immediately reflected in [the live rustc-dev-guide](https://rustc-dev-guide.rust-lang.org/).
+- Changes to `rustc-dev-guide` repo do not need to go through bors CI in `rust-lang/rust`.
+- Less burden on bors queue in `rust-lang/rust`.

 ## Subtree Syncs

 The dev guide is a [josh](https://josh-project.github.io/josh/intro.html) subtree of the main rust-lang/rust